yaniv-golan/dlzoom/README.md

 ### Optional Permissions (Advanced)

 dlzoom works with minimal permissions by default.
-You can optionally add these to improve fidelity:
+You can optionally add these to improve fidelity (Zoom granular scopes shown):

-- `meeting:read` (user-managed OAuth): allows `recordings` to definitively mark recurring meetings by checking meeting type; without it, recurrence is inferred only within the fetched date range.
+- `meeting:read:meeting` (user-managed OAuth): allows `recordings` to definitively mark recurring meetings by checking meeting type; without it, recurrence is inferred only within the fetched date range.
-- `user:read` (user-managed OAuth): allows `whoami` to show your name/email when using user tokens.
+- `user:read:user` (user-managed OAuth): allows `whoami` to show your name/email when using user tokens.

 Behavior degrades gracefully if these are not enabled.
 ```